Chalarangelo/30-seconds-of-code/content/snippets/js/s/async-array-loops.md

 ## For loops

 Combining `async` with a `for` (or a `for...of`) loop is possibly the most straightforward option when performing asynchronous operations over array elements.
-Using `await` inside a `for` loop will cause the code to stop and wait for the asynchronous operation to complete before continuing.
-This means that all promises will be run sequentially.
+Using `await` inside a `for` loop will cause the code to **stop and wait** for the asynchronous operation to complete before continuing.
+This means that **all promises will be run sequentially**.

 ```js
 const asyncUppercase = item =>